hannah-rae/hannah-rae.github.io/_pages/about.md

 - Google Women Techmakers award (2018)

 ## News
+- September 2024: I gave a colloquium for the Department of Astronomy and Planetary Science at Northern Arizona University in Flagstaff!
+[NAU is hiring faculty in AI/ML](https://hr.peoplesoft.nau.edu/psp/ph92prta/EMPLOYEE/HRMS/c/HRS_HRAM.HRS_APP_SCHJOB.GBL?Page=HRS_APP_JBPST&Action=U&FOCUS=Applicant&SiteId=2&JobOpeningId=607781&PostingSeq=1), so please apply if you are on the job market!
 - September 2024: I gave an invited talk for the United Nations and ITU AI for Good, watch the [recording](https://aiforgood.itu.int/event/harnessing-machine-learning-and-satellite-data-for-planetary-scale-impact/)!
 - August 2024: Our NASA proposal, "Enabling Next-Generation Data Science in Planetary Research with Machine Learning Dataset Creation Tools in JMARS", was selected for a Planetary Data Archiving, Restoration, and Tools (PDART) award!
 - July 2024: PhD student Gedeon Muhawenayo was featured in an article, ["Emerging machine learning expert leads Kenya AI workshop"](https://fullcircle.asu.edu/research/emerging-machine-learning-expert-leads-kenya-ai-workshop/), by ASU Full Circle!